kapilpokhrel/Lowpoly/README.md

 # Desmos Lowpoly
 This is a python script to generate lowpoly of a image in a desmos graph.
-This uses selenium to open the browser and display the content.
+This uses selenium to open the browser and display the content but it's optional and you can also paste the js directly into browser console.

 ![Preview mage](preview.png)